THE

 AN IRONIC STORY

-This ironic story of the forgotten Jews of Cyprus saw several Jewish refugees take to ships heading for the Middle East after the end of the Second World War.
-Arriving at several European ports in droves, most had already suffered long and arduous journeys from several detention camps across Northern and Eastern Europe.
-Although nearly all were Holocaust survivors seeking to resettle in British-administered Palestine, British authorities initially deemed this mass migration illegal and immediately sought to stem the flow to Palestine.
+This ironic story of the forgotten Jews of Cyprus saw several Jewish refugees take to ships after the end of the Second World War.
+Heading for the Middle East, they were seeking to resettle in British-administered Palestine, but arrived instead at several European ports in droves.
+Nearly all were Holocaust survivors, so they had already suffered long and arduous journeys from several detention camps across Northern and Eastern Europe.
+British authorities initially took a dim view and deemed this mass migration illegal.
+In light of this, they immediately sought to stem the flow of these people to Palestine.

 A LONG & ARDUOUS JOURNEY